JGSchaumburg/bus-pulse/README.md

 ## Project Overview

 NYC Transit Pulse is an interactive installation designed to visualize real-time transit data for New York City's bus system.
-This project provides detailed wireframes of the installation, showcasing its layout, LED implementation, and interactive features.
+This project provides detailed diqgrams of the installation, showcasing its layout, GTFS-RT LED implementation, and interactive features.

 ## Features